catin-black/meteor-emails/README.md

 Completely free and open source project to fight against stagnation in your company, caused by the COVID-19 pandemic!
 Download, run and rock your sales!

+## Genesis

+Some time ago, I created a tool for my own use, which sent cold emails to potential customers.
+It served me basically for everyday work.
+Sending an email, then - when contact was promising - retrying via LinkedIn and exporting to CRM.
+I got many good relationships with other people because of that.

+I worked on it, hoping that one day it would see a full-paid version and I will start making money on it.

+Looking closely at the current situation on the world, I thought that such a tool could be perhaps useful to others.
+It is a pity that it is locked up.
+That’s why I decided to release it as an open-source solution!

+Simple license, open code, absolutely free. 🔥🔥🔥

+I hope it will be useful to someone ❤️

 ![.meteoremails](http://meteoremails.com/image/dashboard-analytics.jpg)